lateus/pokem/DOC.md

 ## Decoding

 ### Wonder Mail Decoding functions
-This functions are used to decode Wonder Mails.
+These functions are used to decode Wonder Mails.

 ----------